yousser/tk-Quento/README.md

 # tk-Quento
-Programming the famous game Qeunto by Python3
+the famous game Qeunto
+by Python3